Biking in Romania: Poiana Mărului

-That was Piatra Craiului when we said “good bye”… with its head a little bit in the clouds. 🙂
+That was Piatra Craiului when we said “good bye”… With its head a little bit in the clouds. 🙂

-Anyway, this country road looks very local and it was our favorite part of the entire route.
+Anyway, this country road looks very picturesque and it was our favorite part of the entire route.
 Across a river, throughout glades, hills, valleys and fresh forests, this is an amazing energy oasis to recharge your batteries.

 Next, the road goes through the villages Paltin, Holbav and Vulcan and reaches the top of a hill with a beautiful view across the whole Brașov valley, where you can also see the settlements Râșnov and Cristian further away.
 From the village centre of Vulcan you have to continue straight ahead on 112B road to Cristian.
 There, you will have to take left towards Brașov, following E574.
 There are only 10 km from until you reach Brașov.